PottuGD/frame-timer-extension/README.md

 # frame timer extension

 frame-timer-extension is a browser extension that allows you to quickly and accurately calculate the time between 2 frames in a YouTube video.
 This tool is made for retiming speedruns.
-The core function that calculates the times is made by [@slashinfty](https://github.com/slashinfty/yt-frame-timer)
+The core function that calculates the times is made by [@slashinfty](https://github.com/slashinfty/yt-frame-timer).

+**This tool is still work in progress.** Please report any bugs [here](https://github.com/PottuGD/frame-timer-extension/issues).

 ## Documentation